levi0206/lerblog2/content/posts/autodiff.md

 Now we present the calculation in **computational graphs**.
 The process of the forward-mode automatic differentiation can be expressed as the graph
 ![png](https://levi0206.github.io/lerblog2/autodiff/forward.png)
 Note that this is the graph for the partial derivative of $y$ with respect to $x_1$.
 Thus, if your model takes a $n$-dimensional vector as input, then you have to traverse the graph for $n$ times, which is extremely slow and inefficient for the optimization of deep-learning models.
 In contrast, we only use **one** traversal to obtain the partial derivatives of **both** $x_1$ and $x_2$ in the reverse mode.
 Also, it's worth of noting that the partial derivatives $\frac{\partial w_j}{\partial w_i}$ are evaluated in the forward traversal.
+Since we traverse the graph backward and propagate the partial derivatives to all the nodes, the reverse-mode automatic differentiation is called **backpropagation** as well.
 ![png](https://levi0206.github.io/lerblog2/autodiff/reverse.png)
 Here, we understand the difference of the efficiency of the two schemes in a more visible way:
 - The forward mode traverses the computational graph once for each variable;
-- The reverse mode traverses only once and get all the partial derivatives.
+- The backpropagation traverses only once and gets all the partial derivatives.

 ## Example: Automatic Differentiation on MLP